authorjapps/zerocode/README.md

 > unit-no=12-07&country=Singapore&block-number=33&pin=87654321&state%2Fregion=Singapore+North

 See more examples and usages in the [Wiki >>](https://github.com/authorjapps/zerocode/wiki/application-x-www-form-urlencoded-urlencoded-with-KeyValue-params)

+#### 20.2:
+#### Handling Content-Type with charset-16 or charset-32
+When the http server sends response with charset other than utf-8 i.e. utf-16 or utf-32 etc, then the Zerocode framework automatically handles it correctly.
+See [Wiki - Charset in response](https://github.com/authorjapps/zerocode/wiki/Charset-UTF-8-or-UTF-16-or-UTF-32-etc-in-the-http-response) for details on how it handles.

+Also the framework enables you to override this behaviour/handling by overriding method `createCharsetResponse` in the class `BasicHttpClient.java`.
+See an example in the working code example of HelloWorld repo.

 #### 21:
 #### Passing environment param via Jenkins and dynamically picking environment specific properties file in CI